TV Time, the TV tracking app with over a million daily users, can now find your next binge

 While in the past, all of America seemingly watched the most popular TV shows together at the same time, finding someone today who likes a show you watch is less common.
 And to find them watching it at the same time as you is even rarer, thanks to the end of “appointment television” for almost everything except for a small number of breakthrough hits like “Game of Thrones.”

-That makes an app like TV Time feel like a place where you can really find “your people” — whether it’s fellow sci-fi lovers, reality show junkies or whatever else you’re into.
+That makes an app like TV Time feel like a place where you can really find “your people” — whether it’s fellow sci-fi lovers, or reality show junkies, or whatever else you’re into.

-Beyond its new recommendations, you can use the app to track favorite shows, find out when shows are returning or discover what’s popular among the community, and more.
+Beyond its new recommendations, you can use the app to track favorite shows, find out when shows are returning, or discover what’s popular among the community and more.

 On your profile, you can set shows as favorites, track your personal TV viewing data and see how your posts to TV Time’s show communities are doing.
 You also can follow friends to see which shows are being watched by people you know.